-Integrating metacognitive practices into the mathematics learning process can promote knowledge acquisition, retention, and application.
-At the conceptual development stage, when students are first encountering new ideas and skills, they benefit from thinking about the relationships between pre-existing knowledge and new information in order to build understanding (Mevarech & Kramarski, 2003).
+When studying mathematics, metacognitive practices can play an important role in knowledge acquisition, retention, and application.
+At the conceptual development stage, when students are first encountering new ideas and skills, thinking about the relationships between their prior knowledge and new knowledge tends to help students have better conceptual understanding (Mevarech & Kramarski, 2003).
 According to Gray (1991), "Metacognition as a component of mathematics instruction involves active learning to help students become aware of, reflect upon, and consciously direct their thinking and problem-solving efforts" (p.
 24).
 It is important to note here that metacognitive skill development is critical for all learners, including those with learning disabilities.
 For example, Desoete and De Craene (2019) found that metacognitive activities can help students with learning disabilities build computational accuracy and mathematical reasoning.

 There are several practical methods that students can use to reflect on their learning and engage in overall metacognition.
 Verbalizing and writing the steps to solve a problem is one method that helps students reflect on, monitor, and evaluate their problem-solving abilities and strategies.
 This has been shown to increase conceptual understanding and provide students the opportunity to evaluate their learning (Gray, 1991; Martin et al., 2017).
 Another method involves writing about their thinking, which contributes to their mathematical learning (Martin, Polly, & Kissel, 2017).
-For example, students may write math journal entries to think about what they have learned and what they may not yet understand.
+For example, students may write math journal entries to think about what they learned and what they might not yet understand.